p0gram3r/kafka-workshop/04_message_schemas/README.md

 ### Tasks

-1. Update the `user-consumer app`, so that it can deserialize `SimpleUser` messages.
+1. Create an application that it can consume `SimpleUser` records.
 2. Let the producer send a continuous flow of messages.
-Use the new consumer to parse these messages.
+Use the new consumer app to parse these messages.
-3. Use the `kafka-console-producer` to send a few messages that do not comply with the known user schema, e.g. by introducing additional fields or sending entirely different content.
-Examine the behaviour of the consumer application. **How to enable the consumer to continue working properly in case of such events?**
+3. Use another producer (e.g.: `kafka-console-producer`) to send a few messages that do not comply with the known user schema, e.g. by introducing additional fields or sending entirely different content.
+Examine the behaviour of the consumer application.
+4. Describe different ways to deal with this situation.

 ## Level 4.3 - Avro Producer

 Dealing with plain text message formats like XML and JSON allows us to quickly inspect the content of a topic or build additional producers and consumers.
 However, one downside of that approach is an increased message size.
 This might not be an issue for small use cases with only a couple of thousand message to deal with.
-On a big scale, where billions of messages have to be processed and potentially saved for a long period of time, this might not be the best approach.
+On a big scale, where billions of messages have to be processed, and potentially saved for a long period of time, this might not be the best approach.

-One alternative is to use a binary data format for the messages.
-A very popular binary data format for Kafka messages is [Apache Avro](http://avro.apache.org/docs/current/).
+One alternative is to use a binary data format for messages.
+One popular binary data format for Kafka messages is
+[Apache Avro](http://avro.apache.org/docs/current/).
 It is an open source data serialization system that helps with data exchange between systems.
 Avro helps define a binary format for data, as well as map it to different programming